Israel says it is engaged in the heaviest fighting yet in Gaza

 "These things require the use of a wide range of fire, both to damage the enemy and, of course, to protect our forces.
 That is why they operate powerfully" while still going to "great efforts to minimize harm" to civilians, Halevi said.

-Speaking to NPR, Brian Carter, an analyst with the Washington, D.C.-based Critical Threats Project, which has been tracking the urban fighting in Gaza, tells NPR that Israeli forces have not been making fast progress on the ground.
+Brian Carter, an analyst with the Washington, D.C.-based Critical Threats Project, which has been tracking the urban fighting in Gaza, says Israeli forces have not been making fast progress on the ground.

 "Clearing operations take a very long time," Carter said.
 "In areas they have already cleared they still have to conduct military operations as Hamas fighters attack their positions in these cleared areas."

-Meanwhile, Prime Minister Benjamin Netanyahu and ministers of his war cabinet met with some hostages released in a brief cease-fire last month after being held for weeks in Gaza by Hamas.
+Meanwhile, Prime Minister Benjamin Netanyahu and ministers of his war cabinet met with several hostages who were released after being held for weeks in Gaza by Hamas.

 One of the former hostages berated officials over reports that Israel was considering flooding Hamas tunnels, where many of the captives have been held.